cognitedata/toolkit/README.md

 # Cognite Data Fusion Toolkit

 The CDF Toolkit is a command-line interface (`cdf-tk`) used for configuring and administrating Cognite Data Fusion (CDF) projects.
-It ships with modularised `templates` that helps you configure Cognite Data Fusion according to best practices
+It ships with modularised `templates` that helps you configure Cognite Data Fusion according to best practices.

 It supports three different modes of operation: